purnimasharma04/EIStudy-Purnima-Rangavajjula/README.md

 # 1. 🎯 Design Patterns
 Behavioral Design Patterns
         a.
+Observer Pattern
-Observer Pattern, Use Case: Weather Station
+           Use Case: Weather Station
         b.
+Strategy Pattern
-Strategy Pattern, Use Case: Shopping Cart with Different Payment Methods
+           Use Case: Shopping Cart with Different Payment Methods

 Creational Design Patterns
         a.
+Factory Pattern
-Factory Pattern, Use Case: Logistics Application
+           Use Case: Logistics Application
         b.
+Builder Pattern
-Builder Pattern, Use Case: Computer Configuration
+           Use Case: Computer Configuration

 Structural Design Patterns
         a.
+Adapter Pattern
-Adapter Pattern, Use Case: Media Player
+           Use Case: Media Player

 # 2. 🎯 Smart Office Facility Management System
 Welcome to the Smart Office Facility Management System!
 This console-based application is designed to efficiently manage conference room bookings, occupancy detection, and automate controls for air conditioning and lighting in a smart office environment.